The Importance of Heat Flux in Quasi-Parallel Collisionless Shocks: Non-Thermal Particles in Quasi-Parallel Shocks

-Of the two effects, the increased upstream temperature is more significant because of the non-thermal particles high energy and has a $v^2$ dependence in the second moment of the distribution.
-Simulations and observations have consistently shown that on the order of 10\% of the shock's available energy density is channeled into non-thermal particle energy density \citep{caprioli+14a,caprioli+14b,haggerty+20,morlino+12,ackermann+13}, $\xi \equiv P_{cr}/\rho_{1}u_{1}^2 \approx 0.1$ where $P_{cr}$ is the pressure in the non-thermal particles\footnote{We adopt the astronomy convention of using the `cr' subscript referring to cosmic ray, however the physics is focused around generic non-thermal distributions.
-We also use the notation for shocks with the subscript `1' corresponding to the upstream quantities and `2' to the downstream quantities.} and $\rho_1$ is the upstream mass density.
-This implies that if we were to naively define the effeictive sonic Mach number $M_{\rm eff}$ including the non-thermal particles, the effective Mach number for quasi-parallel shocks would {\it always} be reduced, according to $M_{\rm eff} = u_1/\sqrt{\Gamma (P_1 + P_{cr}/\rho_1} \sim 2.5$, where $\Gamma = 5/3$ is the adiabatic index, assuming that the most of the non-thermal energy is carried by non-relativistic particles.
-However, we will show that while this non-thermal population is present near the shock, the effective mach number defined in this way, i.e., based on the second moment of the distribution function, is inconsistent with the shock hydrodynamics.
+Of the two effects, the increased upstream temperature is more significant because of the non-thermal particles' high energy and its $v^2$ dependence in the second moment of the distribution.
+Simulations and observations have consistently shown that in the downstream and in near-upstream\footnote{Here ``near upstream" means within several diffusion lengths of the non-thermal ions containing most of the energy in the non-thermal distribution.} regions of the shock, on the order of 10\% of the shock's available energy density is channeled into non-thermal particle energy density \citep{caprioli+14a,caprioli+14b,caprioli+14c,haggerty+20,morlino+12,ackermann+13}, $\xi \equiv P_{nt}/\rho_{1}u_{1}^2 \approx 0.1$ where $P_{nt}$ is the pressure in the non-thermal particles\footnote{We use the subscripts `1' and `2' for quantities measured upstream and downstream, respectively.} and $\rho_1$ is the upstream mass density.